Iraqi air force strikes city to try to oust al Qaeda

-BAGHDAD Iraqi government forces battling an al Qaeda offensive near the Syrian border launched an air strike on Ramadi city on Sunday killing 25 Islamist militants, according to local officials.
+BAGHDAD Iraqi government forces battling an al Qaeda offensive nar the Syrian border launched an air strike on Ramadi city on Sunday killing 25 Islamist militants, according to local officials.

 Government officials in western Anbar province met tribal leaders to urge them to help repel al Qaeda-linked militants who have taken over parts of Ramadi and Falluja, strategic Iraqi cities on the Euphrates River.